BioNBytes/MutationData_ProteinPaint_Lollipop_Tutorial/README.md

 library(dplyr)
 library(cbioportalR)
 ```
 ## Step 2: Connecting to cBioPortal
-Now we can ensure that we have access to cBioPortal public database and can explore available studies.
+Next, establish a connection to the public cBioPortal database and explore the available studies.
 ```r
 # Set connection to public cBioPortal
 set_cbioportal_db("public")